Theoretical analysis of photon detection mechanism in superconducting single-photon detectors: Results

-To visualize the generation of the vortex--antivortex pair in the initial hotspot region and the formation of the normal region, we present color maps of the amplitude of the superconducting order parameter $\tilde{\Delta}(x,y)$ for various times in Fig.~\ref{SSPDfig6}(a).
-We take $R_{\mathrm{init}}/\xi_0=3.0$, $j_{\mathrm{bias}}/j_0=0.28$, and $\kappa=10$.
+To visualize the generation of the vortex--antivortex pair in the initial hotspot region and the subsequent formation of the normal region, we present in Fig.~\ref{SSPDfig6}(a) color maps of the amplitude of the superconducting order parameter $\tilde{\Delta}(x,y)$ at several representative times, obtained for $R_{\mathrm{init}}/\xi_0=3.0$, $j_{\mathrm{bias}}/j_0=0.28$, and $\kappa=10$.
 We find that the normal region is finally formed across the upper and lower ends of the sample, and this is consistent with the voltage change in Fig.~\ref{SSPDfig3}.
 During this process, we observe two small dark spots generated in the initial hotspot and moving separately toward the ends of the sample [see panels (ii)--(iv) of Fig.~\ref{SSPDfig6}(a)].
-These spots are smaller than $R_{\mathrm{init}}/\xi_0=3$, and are comparable in size to the vortex core (of order $\xi_0$).
+The radii of these spots are smaller than $R_{\mathrm{init}}/\xi_0=3.0$, and are comparable in size to the vortex core (of order $\xi_0$).
 After the dark spots reach the sample edges around $t/t_0=250$, the solid normal region is finally formed across the upper and lower edges [see Fig.~\ref{SSPDfig6}(a)(v)].
 Our observation cannot be simply understood in terms of the hotspot model.

-We also plot the phase of the order parameter in Fig.~\ref{SSPDfig6}(b).
+We also plot the corresponding phases of the order parameter in Fig.~\ref{SSPDfig6}(b).
 We clearly observe that the two small dark spots correspond to quantum vortices with opposite phase windings ($\pm 2\pi$ phase rotations) [see panels (ii)--(iv) of Fig.~\ref{SSPDfig6}(b)].
 Thus, we conclude that they are a vortex--antivortex pair.
 We find that the intermediate region between the two singularities expands as $t$ increases.
 At $t/t_0=250$ [see Fig.~\ref{SSPDfig6}(b)(iv)], this region is almost in contact with the lower edge of the sample.
-According to Fig.~\ref{SSPDfig2}, a sharp increase in $\Delta V$ occurs around this time.
+According to Fig.~\ref{SSPDfig2} or Fig.~\ref{SSPDfig5}(b), a sharp increase in $\Delta V$ occurs and $\Delta V$ takes its first local maximum around this time.
 We cannot clearly observe the presence of penetrating vortices and antivortices at least up to $t/t_0\le250$.
 After $t/t_0=250$, $\Delta V$ starts oscillating, as shown in Fig.~\ref{SSPDfig2}.